Top Mesothelioma Support Services

 The International Mesothelioma Interest Group is a research group that formed in 1991.
 It organizes an international conference on mesothelioma research that takes place every two years.

-The conference highlights global mesothelioma research and provides doctors with the opportunity to learn from others in the field to promote new advances in treatment and early diagnosis.
+The conference highlights global mesothelioma research.
+It also provides doctors with the opportunity to learn from others in the field to promote new advances in treatment and early diagnosis.

 American Cancer Society (ACS)